 A parcel of land in the Awatere Valley in Marlborough was purchased at an original cost of approximately \$4 million.
 The land was partially planted in vines and included 28 hectares of bare land.
 A development project was undertaken in respect of the bare land, with a total expected cost of \$2 million.
 The scope of the development includes the planting of vines, vineyard infrastructure including irrigation and frost protection, as well as building an irrigation dam on site.
 The project management is provided by Awatere River Vineyards Limited, which is (indirectly) majority owned by the Booster Tahi Limited Partnership that is managed by another company in the Booster Group.
-The project is substantially complete as at the date of this document.
-Based on an independent valuation report, the Manager considers that the vineyard's value will increase by \$0.9m once the vines mature and reach full productive capacity (excluding any general market driven increases in land values over that time).
+Based on an independent valuation report, the Manager considers that the vineyard's value will increase by \$1.6m once the vines mature and reach full productive capacity (excluding any general market driven increases in land values over that time).
 It is expected the vines will reach full maturity over a 7-year period ending in 2024.